Skip to main content

 THEN discomfort is {learned_uncomfortable}

-Where the membership functions {learned_high}, {learned_humid}, etc. are learned from data, not hand-crafted!
+Where the membership functions {learned_high}, {learned_humid}, etc. are learned from data, not hand-crafted.

 • Uncertainty quantification: Fuzzy truth values are meaningful